Arrowstreet Capital Limited Partnership Takes Position in Juniper Industrial Holdings, Inc. (NYSE:JIH)

-Arrowstreet Capital Limited Partnership acquired a new stake in Juniper Industrial Holdings, Inc. (NYSE:JIH) in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm acquired 30,381 shares of the company’s stock, valued at approximately $318,000.
-Arrowstreet Capital Limited Partnership owned about 0.07% of Juniper Industrial at the end of the most recent reporting period.
+Arrowstreet Capital Limited Partnership purchased a new stake in shares of Juniper Industrial Holdings, Inc. (NYSE:JIH) during the 3rd quarter, HoldingsChannel reports.
+The fund purchased 30,381 shares of the company’s stock, valued at approximately $318,000.

 Juniper Industrial Holdings, Inc does not have significant operations.
 The company intends to effect into a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses in the industrial sector.
 The company was founded in 2019 and is based in Chatham, New Jersey.